Macyatmacy/img_cls_exp/README.md

 <img src="Images/OUTPUT.jpg" width="216" height="424" alt="output"/><br/>

-We have train 4 models, "pn_model.tflite" and "pn_sub_model.tflite" are for ChestXray2017 dataset, with the latter account for subclass of pnenmonia.
+We have trained 4 models, "pn_model.tflite" and "pn_sub_model.tflite" are for ChestXray2017 dataset, with the latter account for subclass of pnenmonia.
 The "oct.tflite" and "oct_sub.tflite" are similar.
 You can check them in the folder Models.

 ## Task 2 Construct a CI/CD demo for ML based on Sagemaker and Github